NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/while.md

 In the model example below, we have many turtles placed in a grid layout.
 Each turtle is either purple or green and each is either happy or sad depending on the number of turtles around them.
-If a turtle has more than 2 neighbors with a different color.
-We use the `while` primitive to make each turtle move around the grid until they find a spot that makes them happy.
+If a turtle has more than 2 neighbors with a different color, we use the `while` primitive to make each turtle move around the grid until they find a spot that makes them happy.